tatsuya1337/zydis_wrapper/README.md

 E8 B0 E2 FF FF - call 0x7FF69DFD7BD0
 ```
 You can pass an integer or a pointer to zydis::instructions.
-The iteration only stops when Zydis fails to decode an instruction, therfore it's recommended to insert your own condition to break the loop when necessary.
+The iteration only stops when Zydis fails to decode an instruction, therefore it's recommended to insert your own condition to break the loop when necessary.

 ```cpp
 for (const auto& instruction : zydis::instructions(asm_function))